EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/README.md

 1. Edit the relevant `docs/sessions/session-XX.md` file (each is standalone and self-contained).
 2. Run through the verification commands provided in that session (most require `uv run pytest -q` or `curl` checks).
 3. Commit changes and push to `main` (the repository is intentionally kept current for instructors).

+## 🧪 AI-Assisted Workflow (Codex Paradigm)

+The repo is organized around the cycle described in Anindya Chakraborty’s *AI Assisted Coding: Quicker Code Doesn’t Mean Higher Velocity*.
+Before prompting an assistant, fill out `docs/workflows/ai-assisted/templates/feature-brief.md`, keep diffs under ~150 LOC chunks, and run the review checklist in `docs/workflows/ai-assisted/checklists/review.md`.
+The complete teaching plan for this workflow lives in `docs/workflows/ai-assisted/teaching-guide.md`; use it whenever you update a session or add new materials so students learn the same habits.

 If you spot an issue or want to suggest an improvement, open a GitHub issue or pull request with the session number in the title (e.g., `Session 05 – clarify rating fixture`).